 Most of the customers prefer contact sensors that are easy to install or DIY install.
 Most sensors are adhesive-based and can be stuck easily on the door or window frame.

 The smart sensor should be easily installable and work on other options like cabinets, drawers, safes, etc.

 The sensor tends to consume a lot of battery but lately, the newer model is frugal in power consumption.
 Choose a new generation smart wifi sensor with good battery life.
 Changing batteries every 6 months can be a pain.

 In our reviews and survey over a while, we noticed a lot of smart sensors missed sending alerts as they intermittently lost connection with the hub.
 The poor wifi range is generally the issue and may require wifi extenders in some sensors.

 There are three basic types of window and door sensors and one specialized type of sensor.
 Understanding the type of sensor will help you choose the best wifi door sensor for your needs.

 As the name suggests, these are fixed into the surface of the door or windows.
 They are quite accurate as a sensor and are not as visible as other types of sensors.
-Installation is bit tedious and requires expertise.
+Installation is a bit tedious and requires expertise.

-These are the minimal and thin in design.
-Vanishing sensors are best option if you are looking for a sensor that just blends with the surface and is not easily visible.
+These are minimal and thin in design.
+Vanishing sensors are the best option if you are looking for a sensor that just blends with the surface and is not easily visible.